 Figure 1 - Marking of high voltage equipment

-The outer covering of cables and harness for high voltage buses, not within enclosures or not underneath the vehicle floor shall be identified by torange color or a similar color.
+The outer covering of cables and harness for high voltage buses, not within enclosures or not underneath the vehicle floor shall be identified by orange color.

 This provision shall not apply to any connectors for high voltage buses.